hriosnl/chrome-extensions/README.md

 3. Click **Load unpacked** and select the extension folder
 4. For **Quick Notes**: run `npm install && npm run build` first, then load the `dist/` folder

-## Local development

-All extensions are developed locally under `~/Dev/Chrome Extensions/`.
-Each folder is an independent git repo with its own history.

 ## License

 MIT (per extension repo)